Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Introduction

-In this paper, we undertake a thorough analysis on the influence of retrieval augmentation on the generation quality of LLMs, with a specific focus on QA performance and LLMs' perception of their factual knowledge boundaries.
+To this end, we undertake a thorough analysis of the influence of retrieval augmentation on the generation quality of LLMs, with a specific focus on QA performance and LLMs' perception of their factual knowledge boundaries.
+In order to fully explore the knowledge boundaries of LLMs, we consider a wide range of LLMs, including closed source LLMs and publicly available LLMs.
 To measure the capacity of knowledge boundary perception, we consider two alternative approaches.
-The first one is \emph{priori judgement}, in which LLMs assess the feasibility of answering a given question.
-The second one is \emph{posteriori judgement}, where LLMs evaluate the correctness of their responses to questions.
-For retrieval augmentation, we adopt multiple retrieval models to provide relevant supporting documents for LLMs regarding the given questions, including sparse retrieval, dense retrieval, as well as the documents generated by the LLM with its own knowledge.
-With carefully designed prompts, LLMs are capable of referring to the given supporting documents throughout the response procedure.
-Note that in this work, we conduct experiments based on LLMs of GPT series, and the conclusions obtained also come from the GPT series.
-Specifically, our work aims to answer three research questions: \textbf{(i) To what extent can LLMs perceive their factual knowledge boundaries? (ii) What effect does retrieval augmentation have on LLMs? (iii) How do supporting documents with different characteristics affect LLMs? }
+The first one is \emph{priori judgement}, in which LLMs assess the feasibility of answering a given question before the response generation process.
+The second one is \emph{posteriori judgement}, where LLMs evaluate the correctness of their answer to questions after the response generation process.
+The two approaches can evaluate the knowledge boundary perception of LLMs from different perspectives.
+For retrieval augmentation, we adopt multiple retrieval models to provide supporting documents for LLMs regarding the given questions.